lolakin-16/Surgical-Robotic-Arm-ICT215/README.md

-# Voice-Controlled Surgical Robotic Arm 🤖
+# Traditional Surgical Robotic Arm 🤖
 **Project for ICT215: Robotics and Embedded Systems** **Department of Biomedical Engineering, Bells University of Technology**